-- Weighted average carbon intensity relative to the fund's eligible market universe - Represents a company's recently reported or estimated Scope 1 (direct) + Scope 2 (indirect) greenhouse gas emissions in carbon dioxide equivalents (CO2e) normalised by sales in USD (metric tons CO2e per USD million sales) - Greenhouse gases included are carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), hydrofluorocarbons (HFCs), perfluorocarbons (PFCs), sulphur hexafluoride (SF6) and nitrogen trifluoride (NF3) - Weighted average potential emissions from reserves relative to the fund's eligible market universe - Represents a theoretical estimate calculated by MSCI of carbon dioxide produced if a company's reported reserves of oil, gas and coal were converted to energy - Uses estimated carbon and energy densities of the respective reserves - 3/4.
-Weight of companies with material involvement in the stated business activities related to adverse environmental / social impacts relative to the fund's eligible market universe - 5.
-Weight of companies identified as operating in a manner inconsistent with responsible business conduct standards relative to the fund's eligible market universe
+- 1. Weighted average carbon intensity of companies relative to the corporate bond market and of agency/supranational issuers relative to the agency/supranational bond market - Represents an issuer's recently reported or estimated Scope 1 (direct) + Scope 2 (indirect) greenhouse gas emissions in carbon dioxide equivalents (COe) normalised by sales in USD (metric tons COe per USD million sales) - Greenhouse gases included are carbon dioxide (CO), methane (CH), nitrous oxide (NO), hydrofluorocarbons (HFCs), perfluorocarbons (PFCs), sulphur hexafluoride (SF) and nitrogen trifluoride (NF) - 2.
+Weighted average potential emissions from reserves of companies relative to the corporate bond market and of agency/supranational issuers relative to the agency/supranational bond market - Represents a theoretical estimate calculated by MSCI of carbon dioxide produced if an issuer's reported reserves of oil, gas and coal were converted to energy - Uses estimated carbon and energy densities of the respective reserves - 3/4.
+Weight of companies with material involvement in the stated business activities related to adverse environmental / social impacts relative to the corporate bond market - 5.
+Weight of companies identified as operating in a manner inconsistent with responsible business conduct standards relative to the corporate bond market